Centuriones/Hugo/week1.md

 admin@juice-sh.op';
 ```

-So since the email is true, it allows me to access the admins email.
+So since the email is true, it allows me to access the admin's email.
 Giving me admin rights!

 ![Picture](/images/SQL_Injection_3.PNG)